raganwald/braythwayt.com/_posts/2013-09-19-monkeys-with-typrewriters-are-the-red-pill.md

 * Some code architectures are 10x or 100x less encumbered by tech debt than others, but that doesn't really matter.

 This is painful to contemplate.
 I've been blogging since 2004, and my consistent message has been that smarter monkeys matter.
 My consistent message has been that better typewriters matter.
 If they don't matter, *maybe I don't matter*.

+---

+(this is a work-in-progress.
+Please don't post to HN, Reddit, &c.)